 At its 11th meeting, the Board also approved an initial monitoring and accountability (M&A) framework for GCF AEs, which is a key part of the broader M&A system of the GCF.
 It sets the incentives and remedial actions to ensure compliance by the AEs with GCF safeguards, standards and its policies on gender and Indigenous Peoples.
-The framework relies primarily on regular mandatory self-reporting by AEs on both annual project implementation progress as well as continued compliance with relevant GCF standards and policies with only spot checks by the Secretariat.
+The framework relies primarily on regular mandatory self-reporting by AEs on both annual project implementation progress as well as continued compliance with relevant

+GCF standards and policies with only spot checks by the Secretariat.
 However, it also highlights an oversight role for NDAs and local stakeholders through participatory monitoring approaches for project implementation.

-For the 27th Board meeting, the Secretariat submitted its third annual GCF portfolio performance report (PPR), aggregating the individual annual performance reports (APRs) submitted by the AEs for the 74 projects and programmes under implementation as well as for the 366 readiness grants with funding dispersed by the end of 2019.
-The 2019 PPR highlighted, for example, continued challenges in engaging stakeholders comprehensively in implementation, as well as deficits of AEs in fully complying with the mandates of GCF policies on gender and Indigenous Peoples.
-In 2020, for the first time, the Accreditation Panel also formally reviewed and analysed the required mid-term review reports that had to be formally submitted by 24 AEs that had reached the mid-term of their accreditation period.
+For the 30th Board meeting, the Secretariat submitted its fourth annual GCF portfolio performance report (PPR), aggregating the individual annual performance reports (APRs) submitted by the AEs for the 116 projects and programmes under implementation as well as for the 370 readiness grants with funding dispersed by the end of 2020.
+The 2020 PPR highlighted a significant slowdown in project and programme implementation due to the Covid-19 pandemic, which for example, aggravated ongoing challenges in engaging stakeholders comprehensively in implementation, as well as for AEs to fully comply with the mandates of GCF policies on gender and Indigenous Peoples.
+In 2021, the Accreditation Panel also formally reviewed and analysed the required mid-term review reports that had to be formally submitted by 13 AEs that had reached the mid-term of their accreditation period.

 The M&A framework also importantly includes a provision to monitor the shift of the entire portfolio of AEs - not just the GCF-funded portion - away from fossil fuels as a condition for re-accreditation after five years.
 Further work on setting a baseline for the consideration of the AE portfolio had stalled in 2019, after a draft methodology submitted for the 21st Board meeting in October 2018 was not considered.
 Instead, the Accreditation Panel, together with the Secretariat, developed a light-touch version of a baseline indicator tool for a pilot phase that is now under implementation with a sample of 15 AEs.
-The sample includes those AEs seeking re-accreditation in 2020 and 2021 in line with the approved process for re-accreditation.
+This methodology was applied for the first time to several AEs seeking re-accreditation in 2021 showcasing some of the utility, but also challenges in applying the approach.
+In particular, the re-accreditation of one DAE stalled in 2021 as some developed country Board members felt the entity had insufficiently demonstrated its compliance with this provision of the GCF re-accreditation process.
+This problem could be repeated for other AEs in 2022.